abboudl/Chik-p/4-Service-Deployment-Stage/readme.md

 ## Step-by-Step Instructions

-All commands must be executed on the CTF Administration machine.
+All commands must be executed on the CTF Administration VM.

+### Step #1: Go to each Service's Folder and Complete the Steps under Pre-Deployment Prerequisites
+1. Go to each service's folder (Ex: S1-CTF-Services-ELK).
+2. Spend some reading the service's documentation
+3. Before proceeding to step #2, complete the steps under "Pre-Deployment Prerequisites" and save your changes by committing to your private Chik-p Github repository.

-### Step #1: Connect to the Wireguard VPN
+### Step #2: Connect to the Wireguard VPN

 Before running the playbooks in this stage, you must be connected to the CTF environment via the Wireguard VPN.
 Otherwise, you will not be able to reach non-internet-facing hosts such as the ELK host and the CTFd host.